Brown-NSG/P4Visor/readme.md

-In this file, we show 1) the main features of ShadowP4 currently supported; 2) how to run the code step-by-step to produce the main experiment results on Bmv2 target.

-## ShadowP4 Overview
+## P4Visor Overview
-ShadowP4 is a framework containing two primitives: building modular P4 programs by code merge and testing P4 programs with flexible operators.
+P4Visor is a framework containing two primitives: building modular P4 programs by code merge and testing P4 programs with flexible operators.
 Specifically, the main features supported in the repository are shown below.

 For merging P4 programs:
-- ShadowP4 Compiler can merge two P4 programs to one fully automated.
+- P4Visor Compiler can merge two P4 programs to one fully automated.
 The merged P4 program allows the two P4 programs running side by side in single P4 target Bmv2.
-- ShadowP4 Management provides runtime messages translation between the control plane and the merged P4 Programs, and uses the ShadowConfiguration to determine how to appropriately modify the messages.
+- P4Visor Management provides runtime messages translation between the control plane and the merged P4 Programs, and uses the ShadowConfiguration to determine how to appropriately modify the messages.

 For testing operators:
 - A-B testing operator.
 The traffic for A-B testing is configurable at runtime through flow entry in STC table.
 - Differential testing operator.
 Similar with A-B testing, traffic can be split across all versions and the output is compared, as described in the paper.

-Besides, we will give a step-by-step guide to show the workflow of ShadowP4 and how to run real traffic on the it.
+Besides, we will give a step-by-step guide to show the workflow of P4Visor and how to run real traffic on the it.

-Note this is the preliminary prototype of ShadowP4 implementation.
+Note this is the preliminary prototype of P4Visor implementation.
 The code may changes in the future evolution.
+The latest version of P4Visor can be found [https://github.com/Brown-NSG/P4Visor](https://github.com/Brown-NSG/P4Visor).

 ## 1. Merging P4 programs

-### ShadowP4 merging interface
+### P4Visor merging interface
 The following is the commands to merge two P4 program with notes to inputs:
 ```
 usage: ShadowP4c-bmv2.py [-h] [--real_source source]